aubertc/bib-publication-list/README.md

 - Some minor changes in the CSS style
 - Fixed some types of BibTex content requiring fields that are not actually required by BibTex standard
 - Introduced the use of "et al." for publications with more than 6 authors

+Unfortunately, the licence under which this code was originally written is unknown, and the authors [have not responded to my request](https://github.com/vkaravir/bib-publication-list/issues/29), so I am unable to place this code under any licence.
+If it was up to me, I'd use the [WTFPL](http://www.wtfpl.net/about/), and all my commits can be considered under that licence (that allows you to re-use my code with a different licence if you wish to do so).

 ## Deprecated